Anne-christine d'Adesky: Career and activism

-From 2013 to 2015, d'Adesky served as the Global Coordinator for Haiti for the V-Day "One Billion Rising" (OBR) worldwide campaign against sexual violence.
-She helped organise a major Mardi Gras Carnaval float on gender justice in 2014 and led a grassroots effort to reduce the risk of rape and assaults during this annual event, to great success.
-With PotoFi, she also organised forums across Haiti on sexual violence and adolescents.
-In 2014, she organised a historic French/Haitian Creole production of The Vagina Monologues at Haiti's Parliament in 2014, and a year later, a major outdoor feminist event that included a free production of the play in the capital that drew a crowd of 6,000 people.
+From 2013 to 2015, d'Adesky served as the Global Coordinator for Haiti for the V-Day "One Billion Rising" worldwide campaign against sexual violence.
+She helped organize a major Mardi Gras Carnaval float on gender justice in 2014 and led a grassroots effort to reduce the risk of rape and assaults during this annual event, to great success.
+With PotoFi, she also organized forums across Haiti on sexual violence and adolescents.
+In 2014, she organized a historic French/Haitian Creole production of The Vagina Monologues at Haiti's Parliament, and a year later a major outdoor feminist event that included a free production of the play in the capital that drew a crowd of 6,000 people.

-D'Adesky continues to advocate and report on Haiti, sexual violence and human rights issues, with a fresh focus on LGBT and women's asylum /refugee issues for various periodicals, including PRIDE magazine.
-She began tracking the resurgence of the far-Right in Europe for a recently completed 90s AIDS activist memoir.
+D'Adesky continues to advocate and report on Haiti, sexual violence and human rights issues, with a fresh focus on LGBT and women's asylum /refugee issues for various periodicals, including Pride Magazine.
+In 2017, she published a 1990s AIDS activist memoir, The Pox Lover: An Activist's Decade in New York and Paris, which was nominated for a Lambda Literary Award.